vizzuhq/vizzu-lib/docs/content/tutorial/14-animoptions.md

 })
 ```

-Now we change the animation settings, for the elements moving along the y-axis
+Now we change the animation settings for the elements moving along the y-axis
 and also the change in styles, more specifically when the labels on the markers
 move from the center of the chart elements to the top of them.